opensearch-project/data-prepper/docs/readme/trace_tuning.md

 Data Prepper uses disk to store metadata required for service-map processing, we store only key fields `traceId`, `spanId`, `parentSpanId`, `spanKind`, `spanName` and `serviceName`.
 The service-map plugin ensures it only stores two files with each storing `window_duration` seconds of data.
 In our tests we found that for a throughput of `3000 spans/second`, the total disk usages was `4 MB`.

 Data Prepper uses the disk to write logs.
-In the current version, you can redirecting the logs to the path of your preference.
+In the current version, you can redirect the logs to the path of your preference.

 ## AWS